Pineapple66/Jupyter-Rstudio-higher-ed/README.md

 This is a build log for DSC1(Data Science 1) in an Higher-ed environment

-## End goal, An Data Analyst server with some security features for internal research faculty members. ##
+## End goal, An Machine Learning server with some security features for internal research faculty members. ##

 ### 1. Getting an Ubuntu server 19.10 ready ###